Nonanonymous24/arch-streamlined/README.md

 After the system reboots, login with the newly created user.

 Choose any particular desktop install script.

+Each of these scripts would to the following:

+1. Sync pacman mirrors
+2. Install the yay AUR helper
+3. Install display server, display server, desktop environment and other useful packages

 For example, to install minimal KDE Plasma:
 ```
 wget https://github.com/Nonanonymous24/arch-streamlined/blob/main/kde_minimal.sh